ElinaAizenberg/OpenGL-Basics/README.md

 cd OpenGL-Basics
 ```

-2. In CMakeLists.txt update the path to the folder with external libraries
+2. In CMakeLists.txt and logger/CMakeLists.txt update the path to the folder with external libraries
 ```
-#TODO Specify the directory where imgui and other libraries are located
+#TODO Specify the directory where imgui and imguial_term libraries are located
 set(EXTERNAL_LIB_DIR /path_to_directory/libs)
 ```